bucketco/bucket-javascript-sdk/packages/browser-sdk/FEEDBACK.md

 When automated feedback surveys are enabled, the Reflag Browser SDK will open and maintain a connection to the Reflag service.
-When a user triggers an event tracked by a feature and is eligible to be prompted for feedback, the Reflag service will send a request to the SDK instance.
+When a user triggers an event tracked by a flag and is eligible to be prompted for feedback, the Reflag service will send a request to the SDK instance.
 By default, this request will open up the Reflag feedback UI in the user's browser, but you can intercept the request and override this behavior.